 Alongside cloud-based software, apps are also a big tool in the current Workforce Management sector, as it enables employees to carry their own clocking device in their hands.

 Look for providers that also offer two versions of an app – one for employees and one for managers – so that managers can check clockings, approve holiday and much more on the go without a laptop.

 Step 4 – The future

 It’s great to get time tracking software that fits your business 100% right now, but it’s also important to think ahead.

 Already with the challenges of 2020, we have seen a change in labour needs.
 Will this system, and company that supplies it, be able to continue to adapt in the future?
 Although it’s unrealistic to expect a full plan for this, it’s something to consider when making any business investment.

-uAttend by Chronologic is a cloud-based time and attendance system designed to save you labour costs and manager time. uAttend offers clocking, scheduling, reporting, employee self-service and much more all in one affordable monthly subscription.
+uAttend by Chronologic is cloud-based time and attendance software designed to save you labour costs and manager time. uAttend offers clocking, scheduling, reporting, employee self-service and much more all in one affordable monthly subscription.